kudobuilder/kudo/keps/0029-operator-dependencies.md

 The status of the execution can be seen as usual as part of the `Instance.Status`.
 We could additionally forward the status of a dependency `Instance` to the top-level `Instance.Status` to simplify the overview.

 Note that in the above example if e.g. `EE` and `CC` task-operators reference the same operator package they must use distinct instance names `spec.instanceName` so that two separate `Instance`s are deployed.
-Otherwise, the dependency graph will have a cycle.
+Otherwise, this would be a life-cycle dependency which is a [non-goal](#non-goals) for this KEP.

 ##### Dependencies Parametrization